 Outside the cathedral and in the true didactic fashion of religion and capitalism, there is the Graben Shopping Street.
 You’ll be spent looking at the flagship stores of designer labels that find homes in well-preserved historical buildings.
 In the middle of it is The Pestsäule Column, built in the 17th century, it’s the Habsburg’s way of warding off the plague.
 A not-so-cheery sentiment for a monument but also very poetic in between the church and the shopping street, don’t you think?

 There is no lack of metaphor and poetry in Vienna.

 Hop on the bim

 It’s not uncommon that you will keep saying “Wow” audibly like a child in Disneyland as you go around.
 The Habsburgs made sure every corner is opulent.
-You’ll say it while going to the corner Billa (one of Austria’s largest supermarket chains) or going down Ringstrasse.
+You’ll say it while going to the corner Billa (one of Austria’s major supermarket chains) or going down Ringstrasse.

 Vienna’s Ringstrasse is the 5.3-kilometer route that represents the Kaiser Franz Joseph’s will for everything in Vienna to be connected to the imperial center.

 I spent a half-day walking around Ringstrasse, not knowing where to look first.
 Setting your sights up, you’ll see statues of the monarchs on winged horses.
 At eye level, you’ll stumble into a park once closed off to the public and was only for the enjoyment of the royals.
 You’ll meet Goethe along the way or Empress Elizabeth herself.

 Take the bim (the very Austrian way to say “tram”) when you’ve decided to end your Ringstrasse tour so your feet get a break.
 On this note, I also advise you buy a three-day pass for EUR 17.10 (around PHP 960) that you can use for all types of public transportation.